 Because of these requirements, many low-income women living with HIV who did not have children unfortunately had to get a diagnosis of AIDS in order to be considered disabled and qualify for Medicaid.
 Many states have chosen to expand their Medicaid coverage, making it easier for low-income women living with HIV to get access to care.
 However, some states, including several with the highest numbers of people living with HIV, have chosen not to expand their Medicaid coverage.

 Women often feel the burden of health care costs more than men.
 Generally, women earn less than men.
-In addition, most women living with HIV have children or others living in their household who need care.
+In addition, many women living with HIV have children or others living in their household who need care.
 It does not help matters that insurance companies have often charged women more than men for the same health insurance and have been able to list pregnancy as a pre-existing condition (also a cause for charging more or refusing coverage altogether).
 The combination of these factors has made it especially difficult for women living with HIV to get the care and treatment they need to stay healthy.

 The ACA provides for several changes that can dramatically improve the health of women living with HIV.
 These include: